 The Philadelphia School District’s decision in 2012 to end suspensions for minor infractions provided fertile ground for the research team of Matthew Steinberg at the University of Pennsylvania and Johanna Lacoe at Mathematica Policy Research.
 Their findings have proved a Rorschach test, with both sides of the fraught debate on school discipline drawing conclusions from their work.
 FutureEd chatted with Steinberg about the academic impact on both suspended students and their peers.

-Critics and supporters of discipline reform has drawn on your research to make their own arguments.
+Critics and supporters of discipline reform have drawn on your research to make their own arguments.
 What do you think is the most important lesson we should take from your work?

 Doing so will help address the underlying behavior that produces suspensions, providing necessary resources for school leaders and teachers to help improve the behavioral climate in these schools.